Chapter 9 – Student Activities

 9.21.28 Deferral of Proceedings.
 The staff of the Dean of Students Office may defer conduct action at any stage of the process for a period not to exceed ninety calendar days when school is in session.
 Pending charges may be discontinued thereafter depending upon the good conduct of the accused student. #04-05–32 #October 20, 2022 Informational Report

 9.21.29 Appeals Procedure.
 When a hearing panel or hearing officer recommends conduct sanction, the accused student shall have the right to appeal the decision to the University Appeals Board (5.75.10 – 5.75.12).
-Such appeal requests, which must be presented in writing, shall be based only on evidence of fraud, denial of rights, procedural error, or on the claim of new evidence which was not available at the hearing, and which would have materially affected the decision of the hearing panel or officer.
-Following a hearing, a complainant has the right to submit an appeal request to the University Appeals Board based on new evidence (as described above).
-Appeal requests must be filed with the Dean of Students within one week of receipt of the letter informing the accused student that a conduct sanction has been recommended.
+Following a hearing, a complainant has the right to submit an appeal request to the University Appeals Board based on new evidence (as described below).
+Appeal requests must be filed with the Dean of Students within three (3) business days of receipt of the letter informing the accused student that a conduct sanction has been recommended.
 Extensions to the deadline for filing appeal requests may be granted for good and sufficient reason by the Dean of Students.
-If the Appeals Board determines that a written request for appeal has merit, it shall rehear the case, or the portion of the case relevant to the appeal.
-Upon completion of the appeal hearing, the Appeals Board may either uphold the original decision and sanction, or adjust the original decision and/or sanction.
-Following action by the Appeals Board, the case shall be forwarded to the President or the Dean of Students, as appropriate. #05-06–2C
+Upon receipt of a written request for appeal, the Dean of Students or designee will conduct a preliminary evaluation of the submission to ensure that the appeal is based on the grounds listed below.
+If it is determined that the appeal is not supported by one of the four grounds, the appeal request will be denied.

 9.21.30 Students who obtain information at their hearing which might lead to new evidence shall ask for a continuance of the case at that time rather than wait to raise the matter for the first time as the basis for an appeal request.

 9.21.31 Conduct Records.
-All conduct records, such as complaint letters, correspondence, charge letters, decision letters, and hearing summaries, shall be considered confidential, and be maintained by the Dean of Students Office for six years after the date of the action.
+All conduct records, such as complaint letters, correspondence, charge letters, decision letters, and hearing summaries, shall be considered confidential, and be maintained by the Dean of Students Office for seven (7) years after the date of the action.
 Records of unresolved incidents shall be reviewed annually starting with the 6-year anniversary.
 The Dean of Students shall decide whether or not to destroy such a record or keep it for another year.
 Records of permanent dismissal shall be retained permanently.
 Access to such records is governed by the University Policies for the Release and Disclosure of Information from Student Records (see section 6.12.21). #04-05–32 #October 20, 2022 Informational Report

 9.22.12 Warning.
 In instances of minor violations, the student may be warned in writing of the possible consequences of continuing such behavior.
 Additional conditions may be applied as appropriate.